Music Psychology

 And I like my men all incompetent."

-Throughout the entirety of the song, we see her hopping from man to man, and the question arises: why is she tolerating their foolishness if she is not part of the problem?
+In the entirety of the song we see her hopping from man to man and the following question arises: why is she tolerating their foolishness if she is not the part of the problem?

-This topic delves into societal conditioning, where women are taught to nurture and be patient, unlike men.
-Furthermore, the dopamine paradox of seeing the "potential" creates an addictive fantasy.
-Sometimes, it could also represent a trauma response to familiar dysfunction that often feels safer than healthy love.
+This topic delves into Societal Conditioning where women are taught to nurture and be patient unlike the men.
+Furthermore the dopamine paradox at seeing the "potential" is addictive fantasy.
+Sometimes it could also relay Trauma response for familiar dysfunction that often feels safer than healthy love.

-One key point to note is Sabrina's hair.
-Her hair appears as perfect pin curls in the opening shot, presenting hopefulness as she enters a new relationship.
-However, with progressive destruction, her hair goes wild—untamed, frizzy curls at the end of every relationship, signifying fury and rebellion.
+One key point to note down is Sabrina's hair.
+Her hair appears as perfect pin curls in the opening shot and presents the hopefulness as she enters a new relationship.
+However with progressive destruction her hair goes wild untamed frizzy curls at the end of every relationship signing fury and rebellion.

 Hair as Psychological Expression